deEbenkeyz/printf/README.md

 Printf Project
-project completed by emmanunel and newton
+project completed by Ebenezer and Newton